Questions on this page

 Enrolling is easy, and can be done online or over the phone by calling one of our Student Advisors on 1300 363 652.

 How do I meet other students?

 There are plenty of ways to get in touch with your fellow OUA students.
-The Student Community forums and the study contact lists are convenient ways to get in touch with your classmates.

 How do I update my personal details?